aslinedvinsson/FoolProoFlavors-recipe-blog/TESTING.md

 **Issues with Summernote in Recipe Forms**
 While validating the Add Recipe and Edit Recipe forms, I encountered several issues stemming from the Summernote library that activates upon using these forms.
 Since these errors originated from the Summernote library rather than my own code, I was unable to resolve them, leaving the issues unaddressed.

+Solve bug with footer shrinking too much on add recipe and update recipe pages by adding code to settings.py, found at [Stack Overflow](https://stackoverflow.com/questions/61657061/how-do-i-resize-the-width-of-summernote/74774242#74774242)

 ### CSS Validation
 No errors were found when using [W3C Jigsaw validation](https://jigsaw.w3.org/css-validator/) for the custom CSS.